 The Christological Cycle

 The Christological Cycle of the uppermost zone is interesting for many reasons.
-The Ravenna Turismo website claims it is “the most ancient original mosaic work on the New Testament of all times”.
+The Ravenna Turismo website claims it is “the largest monumental cycle of the New Testament and, among those made of mosaic, (…) the oldest ones to date”.
 The cycle was not included in the purge of the 560s, so it does not seem to represent a specifically Arian theology (but then again, we do not know all that much about Arian theology in sixth century Italy), nor was it overtly representative of Theoderic or his court.
 The 26 images were apparently all perfectly acceptable for Orthodox clergymen like archbishop Agnellus.
 The panels on the north side have 13 scenes from Christ’s ministry.
-Included in this post are two examples, ‘Jesus calls Peter and Andrew’ and ‘The Parable of the Sheep and the Goats’.
+Included in this post are two examples, i.e. ‘Jesus calls Peter and Andrew’ and ‘The Parable of the Sheep and the Goats’.
 I will quote from the Scripture:

 18 And Jesus, walking by the sea of Galilee, saw two brethren, Simon called Peter, and Andrew his brother, casting a net into the sea: for they were fishers.